 Clark College offers an online degree audit service to current Clark College students.
 By using Degree Audit, you are able to obtain an unofficial evaluation of credits you have earned at Clark College and credits you have transferred from other accredited institutions by submitting official transcripts during the admissions process.
 Degree Audit will evaluate your progress towards a Clark College degree and/or certificate.
-For an official evaluation of earned credits, students must submit an Evaluation Request or a Program Completion Application to the Credential Evaluations Office in Gaiser Hall.
+For an official evaluation of earned credits, students must submit an Evaluation Request to the Credential Evaluations Office in Gaiser Hall.